Inspiration: Swamiji’s Vision

 (3) Youth Interaction across various regions: Students in these online classes belonging to different regions of West Bengal or different States of our country get the feeling of brotherhood and unity through interactions with a large community of eager students all studying together under one particular teacher and sharing the same study material.
 The common focus of these classes being science or humanities education blended with value education.

-(4) Spiritual Heritage Programme for International Audience: Vivekdisha is trying to cater the need of the devotees residing in faraway places by log in to the online classes from their homes.
-At present devotees of Sri Ramakrishna are joining the bilingual class on “Sri Sri Ramakrishna Kathamrita” (The Gospel of Sri Ramakrishna) and Rajyoga from different countries like United Arab Emeritus (Dubai, Abu Dhabi and Sharjah) and Germany.
+(4) Spiritual Heritage Programme for National and International Audiences: Vivekdisha is trying to cater the need of the devotees residing in faraway places by log in to the online classes from their homes.
+At present devotees of Sri Ramakrishna are joining the bilingual class on “Sri Sri Ramakrishna Kathamrita” (The Gospel of Sri Ramakrishna) and Srimad Bhavad Gita from different countries like United Arab Emeritus (Dubai, Abu Dhabi and Sharjah) and Germany.

 (5) Bringing out Integrated Science Text Books with modern ideas: We are keenly scrutinizing science books that have been published at the secondary and higher secondary levels, and trying to eliminate and correct certain fundamental errors that have crept into them and unfortunately perpetuated for decades on end.
 VIVEKDISHA has published two books on Science in Bangla of International standard to build students’ science concepts with an integrated approach to various subjects the students learn at the secondary level.